tenkus47/Lopenling-App1/README.md

 Differences between the versions are highlighted and a user can select which one they think is correct.
 A user's selections are associated only with that user, enabling multiple users to work on the same text concurrently.

-At regular periods, some of these selections will be chosen to be applied by default, at which point the text will be updated.
-Any changes to the base text will require the annotations poitning to the old version to be updated, which can be automated.

 #### Differences between witnesses